bkw777/NODE_DATAPAC/README.md

 The device is not compatible with the NEC PC-8201/PC-8300 at all.

 ### Software Compatibility
 The software interface is the same on any machine.
 If you write your own BASIC or assembler it works the same on any machine.

-RAMDSK was originally only provided for North American 100/102 & 200, but there is now also a version for K85.
+RAMDSK was originally only provided for North American 100/102 & 200, but there are now also versions for K85 and M10, and since we now have source, the international models could be added too.

-There is now also assembly source for RAMDSK so it would be possible to add support for Olivetti M-10 and international 100/102/200 models, though none of those exist currently.

 # Software